Plants and Climate Change course

 What does this course cover?

-The first section looks at what climate is and climate change are and at why climate change is happening.
+The first section looks at what climate and climate change is, and at why climate change is happening.
 It then discusses some of the effects and impacts of climate change.
 This is followed by a brief overview of biodiversity and its relationship with a changing climate.

 The second section gives a brief overview of some of the many ways in which plants are impacted by a changing climate and focuses in more detail on a few of these.
 Plants are heavily dependent on the climate of the areas in which they live and have adapted through evolution to their environment.
 Some are more flexible in their habitat requirements and some are adapted to very specific conditions.
 In this section we will see some effects of changing climatic conditions on the lives of plants.